MarcL/djcruze.co.uk/src/pages/mixes/2006-11-15-hey-mr-dj-mix-side-b-june-1994.md

     - '??? – ???'
 ---

 As promised last week here is the b side of an old mix I did way back in 1994.
-You&#8217;ll find plenty of old tunes here and lots of cutting and scratch.
-I&#8217;ve tried to master the MP3 as best I could but it&#8217;s still a bit crackly with some heavy (i.e. distored!) bass in parts.
+You'll find plenty of old tunes here and lots of cutting and scratch.
+I've tried to master the MP3 as best I could but it's still a bit crackly with some heavy (i.e. distored!) bass in parts.

-There are plenty of classic house tunes on here and it&#8217;ll make you smile if you&#8217;re old enough to remember them.
-If you&#8217;re not, then make sure you still download it as the tunes are fantastic!
-Here&#8217;s a vague tracklisting for you too.
-I&#8217;ll fill in the tune names as I remember them and feel free to post some comments below if you remember the name of the tunes before I do.
+There are plenty of classic house tunes on here and it'll make you smile if you're old enough to remember them.
+If you're not, then make sure you still download it as the tunes are fantastic!
+Here's a vague tracklisting for you too.
+I'll fill in the tune names as I remember them and feel free to post some comments below if you remember the name of the tunes before I do.
 Enjoy!

 **Tracklisting:**